maptimeLA/storymap_tutorial/README.md

 3. We need to  `fork` this repository to your account, because right now its being hosted through maptimeLA's account.
 Creating a `fork` is producing a personal copy of someone else's project in this case maptimeLA's.
 [Want to know more about forking?](https://guides.github.com/activities/forking/)
 4. Fork this repo by clicking on the button labeled fork.
 ![Forking](https://github-images.s3.amazonaws.com/help/bootcamp/Bootcamp-Fork.png)
+5. A window will appear and will ask you where you want it forked, select your account.